sfaleron/LeastSqs/README.rst

     --backend BACKEND     Case-insensitive selection from: scipy, numpy, native.
     --outfile OUTFILE, -o OUTFILE
                           Generate plots, and save to this file.
 Requires Matplotlib.
-PNG and SVG formats are supported, and selected by the file extension.
+SVG and PNG formats are supported, and selected by the file extension.
-    --quiet, -q           Suppress the display of parameters.

 ----